-This is a two year course, with two sessions a year.
-It should enable players to have either gained the necessary skills, or graduated to international play, or have reached their natural ceiling below that level.
+This is a two-year course, with two sessions a year.
+It should enable players to have either gained the necessary skills in order to graduate to international play, or have reached their natural ceiling below that level.

 Similar to year 1 covering alternative coaching topics, with additional improvements from the year 1 review.

-The coaching weekends cover a variety of topics covering mental, strategy and skills development.
-The mentored match weekend is an opportunity to put what has been learnt into practice against strong opposition with the benefit of guidance and feedback from experienced players.
+The coaching weekends cover a variety of topics including mental, strategy and skills development.
+The mentored-match weekend is an opportunity to put what has been learnt into practice against strong opposition with the benefit of guidance and feedback from experienced players.

-A coaching document is being developed under the guidance of the Assistant Director, covering more advanced aspects of GC.
-A typical day session would include a short introduction inviting players to offer feedback and ideas for the next session and a session covering aspects of the coaching manual/document.
+A typical day session would include a short introduction inviting players to offer feedback and ideas for the next session and a session covering aspects of coaching.
 Elite players will be invited to take the latter.

-The format and content is intended to vary according to the needs of the squad.
+The format and content vary according to the needs of the squad.

-Selected players will be expected to attend the induction weekend and at least two of the programme days a year.
+Selected players will be expected to attend the induction weekend and at least two of the programme events each year.
 In most cases, to gain maximum benefit from membership of the squad, players should expect to play at least 40 ranking GC games per season.
-Training days will be free of charge but players will be expected to cover their own travel and accommodation costs, although CA bursaries may be applied for.
+Coaching days will be free of charge but players will be expected to cover their own travel and accommodation costs, although Croquet England Bursaries may be applied for.

-The core of eight to ten players forming the Elite squad would join the squad with the intention that they mentor the IPDS members.
+The core players forming the Elite Squad would join the Squad with the inherent commitment to support mentoring and coaching of the IPDG Squad members.
 Additional players with lower grades may also be invited to mentor if it is felt that they have the necessary experience and suitability to become a mentor.
-An emphasis will be placed on inviting our younger, Elite squad members to become a mentor.
+An emphasis will be placed on inviting our younger Elite squad members to become Mentors.

-Any convenient venue and dates primarily based around the international events calendar.
+Any convenient venue may be used and dates will be based primarily around the national and international events calendar.

-It is expected the squad will cover a wide-range of material, including, but not limited to items such as specific areas of tactics, playing Egyptians, coping with playing under pressure and other psychological aspects of the game, practising together, discussing video analysis of events/games, individual player SWOT analysis and loads more.
+It is expected the squad will cover a wide range of material, including, but not limited to items such as specific areas of tactics, playing Egyptians, coping with playing under pressure and other psychological aspects of the game, practising together, discussing video analysis of events/games, individual player CPA (Cowing Performance Analysis) results and more.

-In preparation for and prior to an international event any weekend session will take an alternative format e.g. they could alternatively be used for player evaluation of form and selection, trialling doubles pairings and any other aspects considered likely to contribute towards success at the up-coming event.
+In preparation for an international event, any weekend session may take an alternative format, for example, they could be used for player evaluation of form and selection, trialling doubles pairings and any other aspects considered likely to contribute towards success at the upcoming event.